History of the Jews in France: Assimilation

-While the Jews had been placed in every point the equals of their Christian fellow citizens, the oath More Judaico still continued to be administered to them, in spite of the repeated protestations of the rabbis and the consistory.
-It was only in 1846, owing to a brilliant speech of the Jewish lawyer Adolphe Crémieux, pronounced before the Court of Nîmes in defense of a rabbi who had refused to take this oath, and to a valuable essay on the subject by Martin, a prominent Christian advocate of Strasburg, that the Court of Cassation removed this last remnant of the legislation of the Middle Ages.
+While the Jews had become in other respects the equals of their Christian fellow citizens, the More Judaico oath continued to be administered to them, in spite of the repeated protestations of both the rabbis and the consistory.
+It was only in 1846, owing to a brilliant defense speech by the Jewish lawyer Adolphe Crémieux before the Court of Nîmes in defense of a rabbi who had refused to take this oath, and to a valuable essay on the subject by Martin, a prominent Christian trial lawyer from Strasburg, that the Court of Cassation removed this last remnant of medieval legislation.
 With this act of justice the history of the Jews of France merges into the general history of the French people.
 The rapidity with which many of them won affluence and distinction in the nineteenth century is without parallel.
 In spite of the deep-rooted prejudices which prevailed in certain classes of French society, many of them occupied high positions in literature, art, science, jurisprudence, the army—indeed, in every walk of life.
 In 1860, the Alliance Israelite Universelle was formed "to work everywhere for the emancipation and moral progress of the Jews; to offer effective assistance to Jews suffering from antisemitism; and to encourage all publications calculated to promote this aim."

-In 1870, the Crémieux decrees granted automatic French citizenship to the approximately 40,000 Jews of Algeria, at that time a French département, contrary to their Muslim neighbors.
+The 1870 Crémieux decrees granted automatic French citizenship to the approximately 40,000 Jews of Algeria, at that time a French département, but not to their Muslim neighbors.

 People of Jewish faith in France were becoming assimilated into their lives.
 After their Emancipation in 1791, Jews in France had new freedoms.
 For example, Jews were allowed to attend schools that were once delegated for just non-Jews.
 They were also allowed to pray in their own synagogues.
 Lastly, many Jews found themselves moving from the rural areas of France and into the big cities.
 In these big cities, Jews had new job opportunities and many were advancing up the economic ladder.

-Although life was looking brighter for these Western Jews, some Jews who lived in Eastern Europe believed that the Emancipation in Western countries were causing the Jews to lose their traditional beliefs and culture.
+Although life was looking brighter for these Western Jews, some Jews who lived in Eastern Europe believed that the Emancipation in Western countries were causing Jews to lose their traditional beliefs and culture.
 As more and more Jews were becoming assimilated into their new lives, these Jews were breaking away from rabbinical law and rabbinical authority decreased.
-For example, Jews were marrying outside of their religion and their children were growing up in homes where they were not being introduced to traditional beliefs and losing connection with their roots.
-Also, in these new urbanized Jewish homes, less and less Jews were following the strict rules of Kosher laws.
+For example, some Jews were marrying outside of their religion and their children were growing up in homes where they were not being introduced to traditional beliefs and losing connection with their roots.
+Also, fewer and fewer Jews in these new urbanized Jewish homes were following the strict rules of Kosher laws.
 Many Jews were so preoccupied with assimilating and prospering in their new lives that they formed a new type of Judaism that would fit with the times.
 The Reform Movement came about to let Jews stay connected to their roots while also living their lives without so many restrictions.